FT9R/LCD1602_I2C/README.md

 # Description
-Library that allows you to print some info on a 16x2 LCD display equipped with PCF8574 I2C I/O expander.
+Library that allows you to print some info on a 16x2 LCD equipped with PCF8574 I2C I/O expander.
 At the current moment it support only HAL driver to deal with I2C interface.

 # Example conditions